 • Kegel exercises -The pelvic floor muscle, which supports the organs of the urinary and reproductive systems, can stretch and weaken during pregnancy and childbirth.
 This can lead to incontinence, bladder or uterine prolapse, and possibly reduced sexual response.
 Kegel exercises, which involve a simple squeezing/holding action that contracts and strengthens this muscle, can help prevent these problems.
 Get into the habit of doing Kegels several times a day.
 You can do them anywhere – while standing, sitting or lying down – quickly, easily and discreetly.

 • Push-ups – Want to tone your arms, chest and core but don’t have much time?
 Then drop and give me 10 (or 20)!
-Push-ups pay tremendous dividends for a small investment of time and energy.
-Get into the habit of taking a few minutes, 3 0r 4 days a week, for push-ups.
-If you’re doing them for the first time, start with modified push-ups.
+Push-ups pay tremendous dividends for a small investment of time and energy, so get into the habit of taking a few minutes, 3 or 4 days a week, to do some.
+And if you’re doing them for the first time, start with modified push-ups.
 As you get stronger, add some traditional push-ups.

 • Squats – What push-ups do for your upper body, squats do for your lower body – provide a lot of muscle toning for a modest amount of effort.
 In addition, it’s easy to squeeze squats into a busy schedule several times a week.
 Check out this quick video and step-by-step guide to make sure you’re using proper form.

 And, of course, don’t forget about walking.
 It’s a great exercise (it’s even good for your brain!) and you can do it just about anywhere, even if you only have a few minutes.
 So get in the habit of walking at home and work, while shopping and while waiting at your children’s activities.
 Anytime you have a few minutes and a safe place to walk, get up and go!

 I’m pretty good about walking every day, but I need to get stronger.
 So I’m working to incorporate all four of these exercises into my schedule each week.
 Give a couple of them a try and let me know how they work for you.